 Money Wise with The Money Guys The KRLA and KKLA Money Guys have launched their own weekly radio talk show.
 Money Wise features The Money Guys team of experienced professionals from Applied Financial Planning who discuss a wide range of current topics and events and highlight how they impact the financial health of Orange County residents and businesses.
 Topics range from impending tax changes on the market and the effect on your portfolio to saving for college, the pinch on local government pensions, and more.
 To submit questions to be answered by The Money Guys on an upcoming show, email [email protected] The program airs each Saturday morning at 9:00 a.m. on 101.5 FM, KOCI.
 If you are unable to get the signal on your radio, click the button below at 9:00 a.m. on Saturday to listen to a live stream of the station's programming.
 You can listen to a selection of our previous episodes in the archive below.
 Listen to KOCI Live Streaming How We Work Episode Archive The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual security.
 To determine which investment(s) may be appropriate for you, consult your financial advisor prior to investing.
 All performance referenced is historical and is no guarantee of future results.
 Indexes are unmanaged and cannot be invested into directly.This information is not intended to be a substitute for specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.
 Economic forecasts set forth may not develop as predicted.
 Investing involves risks including possible loss of principal.
 No investment strategy or risk management technique can guarantee return or eliminate risk in all market environments.Traditional IRA account owners should consider the tax ramifications, age and income restrictions in regards to executing a conversion from a Traditional IRA to a Roth IRA. the converted amount is generally subject to income taxation.
-Investing in Real Estate Investment Trusts (REITs) involves special risks such as potential illiquidity and may not be suitable for all investors.
-Submit a Question to Be Answered On an Upcoming Show Name Email Phone Question Thank you!
+Investing in Real Estate Investment Trusts (REITs) involves special risks such as potential illiquidity and may not be suitable for all investors.Prior to investing in a 529 Plan investors should consider whether the investor's or designated beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in such state's qualified tuition program.
+Withdrawals used for qualified expenses are federally tax free.
+Tax treatment at the state level may vary.
+Please consult with your tax advisor before investing Submit a Question to Be Answered On an Upcoming Show Name Email Phone Question Thank you!
 Oops!